 Survicate offers a wide selection of question types, including common examples such as NPS or open-ended questions.
-You can also choose from a vast array of actions, such as a thank you message or CTA.
-You can trigger them upon survey completion, in between questions, or when a certain response is given.
+You can also choose from a vast array of thank you screen actions, such as a page redirect or CTA.
+You can trigger them upon survey completion, or when a certain response is given.

 In order to add a new question to your survey, click "Add Next Step"

 Would you like to see our question types in practice?

 Here's a breakdown of the available question types along with a brief description:

 Give visitors the possibility to opt-in or out.
 Ask them whether they'd like to take a survey.

 Single answer selection: